 In September 2019, TFGcrowd announced that the interests computation would henceforth start the day investments are made (and not only once the project is totally funded).
 It’s a welcome change, as several competitors such as Crowdestor already computed interests this way.

-The minimal investment amount is € 100; in addition, the invested sum has to be a multiple of € 10.
-Altogether, these two constraints make it hard to re-invest interests.
+The minimal investment amount is € 100, which is rather high.
+This large threshold makes it make it hard to diversify a small portfolio.
+In addition, the invested sum has to be a multiple of € 10, which makes it hard to re-invest interests.

 There are several new investment opportunities every month.
 The financed amounts vary greatly, from as little as € 20,000 to as much as € 400,000.
 The real-estate projects are rather large, and thus require a long time to be funded.
 Until now, around 20 projects got successfully funded.